vk3txd/nko-antenna-brief/docs/HF_Propagation_Primer.md

 When these different paths or modes mix at the receiver, they can cause fading, distortion and changes in readability.
 The ionosphere can also change the signal’s polarisation, including by Faraday rotation, so a signal may change strength even when neither station has changed.

-A useful first picture is:
+_A useful first picture is:_

-''''text
-Transmitting antenna launches energy over a range of angles ↓
+- Transmitting antenna launches energy over a range of angles
-D region absorbs some energy, especially lower HF during the day ↓
+- D region absorbs some energy, especially lower HF during the day
-E and F regions bend some energy back toward Earth if frequency and angle suit ↓
+- E and F regions bend some energy back toward Earth if frequency and angle suit
-The Earth's magnetic field and the ionised layers can change the wave's polarisation and split it into different modes ↓
+- The Earth's magnetic field and the ionised layers can change the wave's polarisation and split it into different modes
-TIDs, tilts, sporadic E, equatorial effects, and changing electron density can alter the path ↓
+- TIDs, tilts, sporadic E, equatorial effects, and changing electron density can alter the path
-The receiver hears the sum of whatever survives
+- The receiver hears the sum of whatever survives
-''''text

-The key practical consequences are:
+_The key practical consequences are:_

 - The ionosphere is mostly neutral gas, not a fully ionised plasma sheet.
 A small fraction of free electrons is enough to refract HF, while the neutral gas density, especially in the D region, controls much of the absorption.
 - HF signals may fade because the receiver may hear several versions of the same signal arriving with different phase, delay, polarization, and strength.